 The broker also needs to have a better than average understanding of financial concepts, covering standard profit and loss and balance sheet issues, as well as working capital requirements and buyer finance matters.

 The broker needs to be able to step up to the plate and do battle with the highest calibre of accountant and solicitor hired by the buyer.
 That broker also needs to prepare the business owner for what might be a thorough and testing examination of the business and its financial history.
-The role of the buyer’s professional representatives here is to find fault, shoot holes and generally disparage the business.
-The seller and their representatives needs to be up to the task.
+While buyer’s advisors and representatives come in all shapes and sizes, watch out for the adviser who wants to find fault, shoot holes in and generally disparage the business.
+The seller and their representatives needs to be up to the task in such a case.

 Buyer and seller need to understand that it will properly take a bit longer to sell a bigger business than a smaller one.
 This is due to all the circumstances set out above, but also due to the fact that parties are in no hurry at this end of the business transaction spectrum.